 Walking is a great way to improve or maintain your overall health.
 Just 30 minutes every day can increase cardiovascular fitness, strengthen bones, reduce excess body fat, and boost muscle power and endurance.
 It can reduce your risk of developing conditions such as heart disease, type 2 diabetes, osteoporosis and some cancers.
 Unlike some other forms of exercise, walking is free and doesn’t require any special equipment or training.

 Physical activity does not have to be vigorous or done for long periods in order to improve your health.
-A 2007 study of inactive women found that even a low level of exercise – around 75 mins per week – improved participants’ fitness levels significantly, when compared to a non-exercising group.
+A 2007 study of inactive women found that even a low level of exercise – around 75 minutes per week – improved their fitness levels significantly, when compared to a non-exercising group.

 Walking is low impact, requires minimal equipment, can be done at any time of day and can be performed at your own pace.
-You can get out and walk without worrying about some of the risks associated with other more vigorous forms of exercise.
-It’s also a great form of physical activity for people who are overweight, elderly or those who haven’t exercised in a long time.
+You can get out and walk without worrying about the risks associated with some more vigorous forms of exercise.
+It’s also a great form of physical activity for people who are overweight, elderly or who haven’t exercised in a long time.

 You carry your own body weight when you walk.
-This is sometimes called ‘weight bearing’ exercise.
+This is known as weight-bearing exercise.
 Some of the benefits include:

 - Increased cardiovascular and pulmonary (heart and lung) fitness